 Death Wish Coffee (Perfect for Strong coffee lovers)

-This dark roast blend have robust and rich flavors that are sure to ignite your senses.
+This dark roast blend has robust and rich flavors that stand up firmly with ice.
 The beans are carefully sourced and expertly roasted to bring out the full-bodied taste that Death Wish is known for.

-It’s perfect for those who crave a strong cup of joe.
-Not only does this blend pack a punch, but it’s also environmentally friendly with recyclable K-cups.
+It’s perfect for those who crave a strong cup of iced coffee.

 The Original Donut Shop Medium Roast (Best for Smooth Iced Coffee)

-This Medium Roast blend form Original Donut shot is perfect for those who prefer flavorful, smooth and mellow cup of iced coffee.
+This Medium Roast blend from Original Donut Shop is perfect for those who prefer flavorful, smooth, and mellow iced coffee drinks.

 2) The Keurig machine

 However, if your model doesn’t have this setting, No problem!
-You can still enjoy a rich and flavorful iced coffee by simply pressing the “strong button” or selecting the smallest brew size.
+You can still make delicious iced coffee with a regular Keurig by simply pressing the “strong button” or selecting the smallest brew size.

 3) Ice Cubes or Coffee cubes